 Since the beginning of the pandemic March 2020, we have been developing our digital offer, and from September 2020 we have been able to deliver some fully blended sessions, incorporating an amount of on-site activity.
 Our first priority has been 'Smart-Ways', our individualised, full time, Post-16 learning programmes.
 'Smart-Ways' learners have had up to 40% of their week on-site, and the remaining 60% via one-to-one and small class Zoom tutorials, and through engaging with our 'state of the art' virtual college, SMART SPACE.
 This is our fabulous cloud-based learning system which allows learners to engage with their courses, upload their work, receive feedback from tutors, and to dip in and out of our extensive contents library of home-made video tutorials.

-From January 2021, we will be ready to offer our on-line college courses to schools and other organisations who are looking for high quality, digital input, to enhance the educational experience of young people who are struggling with attendance, and/or who have additional needs.
+From January 2021, we have been able to offer our on-line college courses to schools and other organisations who are looking for high quality, digital input, to enhance the educational experience of young people who are struggling with attendance, and/or who have additional needs.
 For further information, please refer to the SMART SPACE page above.

-We are delighted to be able to offer FREE sessions over Zoom for the community, from January 2021.
+We are also delighted to have been able to offer FREE sessions over Zoom for the community, from January 2021.
+These will run until the end of May 2021.
 For more information read the blog post click here.

 We have been running a variety of community clubs, classes and programmes for over six years.
 Please subscribe to our YouTube channel below and check out our videos